shanin11/Week-4-assignment-/README.md

 ### Standard Deviation Analysis
 ![STD](std_dev_echo_shape.png)
 The standard deviation shows how much the waveforms vary around the mean.
-* Sea ice: The standard deviation is relatively low and smooth.
+* Sea ice - The standard deviation is relatively low and smooth.
 There is a moderate peak around the main echo return, but variability remains small beyond this region.
-* Lead: The standard deviation shows a sharp and high peak around the main return.
+* Lead - The standard deviation shows a sharp and high peak around the main return.
 Variability is significantly larger at the peak, reflecting fluctuations in surface smoothness.

-These findings also demonstrates why GMM is well-suited for this task: it explicitly models variance, whereas K-means may struggle to capture differences in variability between clusters.
+These findings also demonstrates why GMM is well-suited for this task, it explicitly models variance, whereas K-means may struggle to capture differences in variability between clusters.

 Comparing the mean and standard deviation waveforms provides a clearer understanding of the distinguishing features between sea ice and leads, which is crucial for reliable classification.